-Condition Operating Mode Setting Group Application TFB Days Fire Risk 1 Configured to provide required capacity on TFB Days Fire Danger Period Fire Risk 2 The combination of Fire Risk Mode and Setting Group Two (2) provides superior earth fault protection whilst maintaining operational flexibility of the network.
+Condition Operating Mode Setting Group Application TFB Days Fire Risk 1 Configured to provide the performance level prescribed in the definition of required capacity on TFB Days Fire Danger Period Fire Risk 2 The combination of Fire Risk Mode and Setting Group Two (2) provides superior earth fault protection whilst maintaining operational flexibility of the network.
 Nominal Bypass 3 This application will be used outside the Fire Danger Period subject to reliability and system performance metrics.
 Operational Switching Various 3 All operational switching activities on the network which involve switching the 22kV network will be undertaken using Setting Group 3 and potentially further measures to de-sensitise the network